YottaDB/YDBDoc/ProgGuide/devcycle.rst

    $ mupip create
    Created file payroll.dat

 The MUPIP CREATE command generates the database file.
 Notice that the MUPIP CREATE syntax does not include the file name.
-MUPIP uses the environment variable gtmgbldir to find the Global Directory payroll.dat and obtains the file name from that Global Directory.
+MUPIP uses the environment variable ydb_gbldir to find the Global Directory payroll.dat and obtains the file name from that Global Directory.
 MUPIP then checks to make sure that payroll.dat does not already exist and creates payroll.dat with the characteristics described in payroll.dat.

 Example: